danahynes/KillSwitch/README.md

 #### Restart After Power Failure
 AKA "My favorite feature"

 This option lets you decide if the Pi is rebooted after an unexpected power failure.
-If this option is selected, and the the Pi was running, and power to the device was lost without a proper shutdown, KillSwitch will automagically restore power to the Pi once power is restored.
+If this option is selected, and the the Pi was running, and power to the device was lost without a proper shutdown, KillSwitch will automagically boot the Pi once power is restored.
 If the option is unselected, you will need to use the physical button/remote button to turn the Pi back on after power is restored.
 This is a very handy feature if the Pi is used as a file/media server.

 Note that the whole point of KillSwitch is that it is unsafe/unwise to simply remove power from the Pi without a safe shutdown.
 Therefore, the device will restore power to the Pi and attempt to boot it, however if the SD card in the Pi was corrupted during the power loss, it may not boot.
 The device will only restore power to the Pi, after that it's up to the Pi (and the integrity of it's SD card) to decide if it will actually boot up.

 #### Update
 This setting will attempt to update the software on your Pi, as well as the firmware in the device itself.
 It requires an internet connection to check for the latest release of the code on GitHub, then compares the GitHub version number to the version number running on the Pi/KillSwitch.
 If a newer version is available, you will be asked to confirm the update.
 The software will attempt to reprogram the device using ICSP, and then run the new installer (which requires a sudo password, so please make sure you have a keyboard attached/paired to the Pi).

 If the update is successful, the Pi will ask to be rebooted.
 Press "Enter" at the end of the installer, wait for the reboot, and you'll be good to go!